hello world!

 5. Supervised Tummy Time

-Supervised tummy time is essential for flat head prevention.
+Supervised tummy time is essential for flat head baby prevention and healthy muscle development.
 Place your baby on their tummy while awake to reduce pressure on the back of the head and encourage muscle development.

 6. Limit Time in Car Seats and Bouncers